Dr Precious N Chatterje-Doody

 Dr Chatterje-Doody publishes work on identity in international relations; soft power, political communication and global media; historical memory, identity and security; and Russia's international broadcaster, RT.
 Together with Dr Natasha Kuhrt of King's College, London, and Dr Marcin Kaczmarski, of Glasgow University, she also co-convenes the British International Studies working group on Russian and Eurasian Security.

-Her latest articles are published in the European Journal of Cultural Studies on Russian media commemoration of the Russian revolutions' centenary, and her special issue introduction to this topic.
+Her latest articles are published in the Cambridge Review of International Affairs (2020) on Emotions and RT's videos about the Syrian conflict, and in European Journal of Cultural Studies (2019) on Russian media commemoration of the Russian revolutions' centenary.

 Dr Chatterje-Doody is currently writing two books, "The Russian identity riddle: unwrapping Russia’s security policy" (Routledge, 2020) and "RT and Conspiracy Theories, (co-authored with Dr Ilya Yablokov, Leeds University (Routledge, 2020).